pmbusch/Lithium-Supply/Scripts/README.md

 * **Demand Model**: All the scripts required for the demand side of the model.
 * **Supply Model**: All the scripts required for the supply (dispatch optimization) side of the model.

-Scripts are for common use across the project.
+Scripts in the folder are for common use across the project.